-A few of the more common forms of pests that are known to attack Little Gem magnolia include magnolia scale, sassafras weevil and the magnolia borer.
-Scale will infest both twigs and leaves, causing reduced leaf and flower production.
-Sassafras weevils can cause significant leaf loss from adult and larval feedings.
-Magnolia borers, which can be hard to detect, will girdle the trunk under the surface of the soil.
+A few of the more common forms of pests that are known to attack Little Gem magnolia include aphids, magnolia scale, and spider mites.
+Scale insects will infest both twigs and leaves, causing reduced leaf and flower production.
 Overall, young, less vigorous trees in poor health are most prone to insect infestation.
 Discourage infestation by providing cultural conditions and nutrients that keep trees healthy.
 Look for clear indications of infestations.
 Apply insecticide, if necessary, during times of the year when pests are most prevalent.

 All types of magnolia trees are prone to girdling, which is a condition that causes the roots of the trees to circle the trunk.
 Unfavorable conditions that prevent roots from spreading, such as growth in a container or compact soil, are thought to encourage girdling.
 Before planting a Little Gem magnolia, check the root ball for any circling.